 Instructors choosing to meet with students prior to referring a case to the Honor System should consider carefully the types of questions they will ask and the nature of the information they will seek prior to meeting with the student.

 Some question formats that may be helpful are:

 Once confronted, some students will immediately accept responsibility; others may act completely surprised or strongly deny any involvement.
 If, after meeting with the student, a violation is still suspected, instructors should refer the matter to the Student Attorney General for a review.Instructors should make sure to let students know that the final determination will be made by the Honor System and that the student will have an opportunity to provide their account and respond to the accusation.

 You should gather all materials related to the allegations.
 All this information will be needed by the Student Attorney General in the review of the incident.
 Some materials which can be considered evidence are:

 STEP 3: Prepare the referral

-Please provide a narrative (including the name and PID of the accused student) explaining what you believe occurred, including as much detail as possible.
-The referral is the information the Student Attorney General will use to begin the preliminary investigation.
-The more details and supporting materials you can provide the better.
-Where appropriate, please provide additional written statements by other witnesses, narratives completed by co-instructors, or Teaching Assistants.
+Referring parties should prepare a written narrative (including the name and PID of the accused student) explaining what they believe occurred, including as much detail as possible.
+The narrative provides most of the information the Student Attorney General will use to begin the preliminary investigation, thus the more detail and supporting materials provided, the better.
+Where appropriate, provide additional written statements by other factual witnesses narratives completed by co-instructors or Teaching Assistants.
 These individuals may be called as factual witnesses should a hearing take place.